henoktsegaye/express-self-validator/readme.md

         // key is the name of the query parameter
         key: "offest",
         // custom validation function
+        // not that each validation function should return a boolean
+        // and the validation function should be sync
         validators: [
             [isNumber, "offset must be a number"],
-            [(value) => offset < 0 , "offset must be greater than 0"],
-            [(value) => offset > 100 , "offset must be less than 100"]
+            // we can be sure value to be number here because of the previous validation [(value) => value > 0, "offset must be greater than 0"] [(value) => offset < 0 , "offset must be greater than 0"], [(value) => offset > 100 , "offset must be less than 100"] ],
-        ],